bluelight0880/movie_app/README.md

 # Movie app 2020

-Let's study React by making a new movie app!
+I'm going to use React to build a new movie app!